Nat-Lab/telegram-html-bot/README.md

 ### telegram-html-bot
 ---

-### Introduction

 telegram-html-bot is a [Telegram bot](https://core.telegram.org/bots/) that runs in web browsers.
 Simply apply a bot TOKEN from [@botfather](https://telegram.me/botfather), fill it in the `TOKEN` box, and click on "Start Polling", then you are all set!
 Try sending something to bot.

 When a message is received, the `JSON` structure of message will be show on the box above.
 You can play it with your own code.
 To do this, write your code in the "Write you own code" block, the code should be written in Javascript.
 After you finish writing your code, click on "Update Code" to make it active.

-A session can be save by clicking "Save Session" button, by clicking it, your code, `token`, `chat_id`, and other options will be save.
-You can load the session later by clicking "Load Session" button.
-Remember to click on "Update Code" after you load your session.
-They won't be load atomically.

 ### Coding